 How do you make matcha tea so it tastes delicious?

-Unlike conventional green tea, which is prepared by steeping the tea, (where boiling water is poured on the leaves and then after brewing for a few minutes, the leaves are discarded), with matcha tea, you drink all the tea – the whole powder – maximizing the health benefits.
+Unlike loose leaf Japanese teas like sencha or genmaicha, which are prepared by steeping the tea, (where boiling water is poured on the leaves and then after brewing for a few minutes, the leaves are discarded), with matcha tea, you drink all the tea – the whole powder – maximizing the health benefits.
 Matcha green tea powder contains caffeine (but the good stuff, not the sort that makes you jittery) and as mentioned before, is packed with antioxidants.

 How you prefer to drink your matcha tea is the next step to consider as this will affect the taste.
 You can have it as it is, hot or cold, or add milk.
 It’s best the first time to make it hot on its own and see how you get on.